The following Risk & Compliance practice note provides comprehensive and up to date legal information covering:

 There are several offences of tipping-off and prejudicing an investigation that apply to the regulated sector.
 There is also an offence of prejudicing an investigation that applies only to the unregulated sector.
 Both sectors are subject to an additional offence of interfering with documents.

 This Practice Note discusses the offences of tipping-off and prejudicing an investigation under the Proceeds of Crime Act 2002 (POCA 2002).
-It reflects the requirements of the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017), SI 2017/692 which came into force on 26 June 2017.
+It reflects the requirements of the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017), SI 2017/692.

-For more information on what constitutes the regulated sector, see Practice Note: What is money laundering?
+For more information on what constitutes the regulated sector, see Practice Note: Money laundering—key information for businesses

 The principal money laundering offences are: